 The museum is situated in Bamburgh village, opposite St Aidan’s church and a short walk from the castle.
 Parking is at the opposite end of the village and public toilets are very near the museum.

 The RNLI Grace Darling Museum illustrates Grace’s upbringing and life on the lighthouse, the events of the rescue that propelled her into the limelight and the nature of that subsequent fame.
 Her story is told through personal items, including letters, family portraits and the famous coble.
 Atmospheric audio-visual interpretation and a stunning model of the Longstone lighthouse are also on offer.

 Originally opened on this site in 1938, today’s museum is in a stylish and environmentally friendly building that does justice to the displays, events and research that takes place here.
 This year we have been re-awarded the Visit England rosette and have been highly rated on Trip Advisor.

-The museum will also be closed for essential maintenance on Saturday 3 January until Tuesday 3 February.
+The museum will be closed for essential maintenance from Monday 30 November until Tuesday 9 February.

 1 October–Easter Sunday

 Tuesday–Sunday and Bank Holidays

 10am–5pm (Last admission 4.15pm)

 The museum's Lantern Room is available for private hire.